astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 Depending on your CI/CD tool, configuration will be slightly different.
 This section will focus on outlining what needs to be accomplished, not the specifics of how.

-At its core, your CI/CD pipeline will first authenticate to Astronomer Cloud's private registry and then build, tag and push your Docker Image to that registry.
+At its core, your CI/CD pipeline will first authenticate to Astronomer's private registry and then build, tag and push your Docker Image to that registry.

 ## Example Implementation

 The following setup is an example implementation of CI/CD using GitHub Actions.
 These steps cover both the implementation and the workflow necessary to create a fully functional CI/CD pipeline.

 1. Create a GitHub repository for an Astronomer project.
 Ensure your repo has a development branch and a main branch.
-In this example, the branches are named `dev` and `master`.
+In this example, the branches are named `dev` and `main`.
-2. [Create a Service Account](/docs/cloud/deploy/ci-cd#step-1-create-a-service-account) for your Astronomer workspace.
+2. [Create a Service Account](/docs/cloud/stable/deploy/ci-cd#step-1-create-a-service-account) for your Astronomer Workspace.
-3. Add that Service Account as a secret to your repository.
-For Github, follow the instructions in the [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets).
-To follow this example, name the secret `SERVICE_ACCOUNT_KEY`.
+3. Follow instructions in [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets) to add your Astronomer Service Account as a secret to your repository.
+In the example below, that secret is named `SERVICE_ACCOUNT_KEY`.
 4. Go to the Actions tab of your GitHub repo and create a new action with a `main.yml` file.
-To achieve the recommended workflow described in the [Overview](/docs/cloud/deploy/ci-cd#overview), use the following action:
+To achieve the recommended workflow described in [Overview](/docs/cloud/deploy/ci-cd#overview), use the following action:

     ```yaml
     name: CI